-The ship had been auctioned off in May, 2013 to the highest bidder, that bidder was a local salvage company that planned to scrap the ship for the metal value.
-The ship was purchased for $50,000.
+The ship had been auctioned off in May, 2013 to the highest bidder.
+That bidder was a local salvage company that planned to scrap the ship for the metal value.
+The purchase price was $50,000.
 I thought to myself, I would have bought it for that and lived on it.

-The Arctic Discoverer is a 180' Canadian icebreaker/fishing research vessel that had been converted into a high tech research and recovery vessel.
+The Arctic Discoverer is a 180 ft.
+Canadian icebreaker/fishing research vessel that had been converted into a high tech research and recovery vessel.
 Something I thought was unusual, was that it looked like the people that had manned the ship had left without taking any of their personal items?
-The ship was loaded with all types of official documents, personal items, photographs and equipment.
-Everything was for sale, and there was a lot of history to go through and a lot of work to be done.
+The ship was loaded with all sorts of official documents, photographs and equipment.
+Everything was for sale, and there was a lot to go through and a lot of work to be done.
 I met two new friends, Penny and Dan who took an interest in the ship as well.
-We worked 10-12 hours a day in 100 degree heat to remove the items from the ship.
+We worked 10-12 hours a day in 100+ degree heat to remove the items from the ship.

 View of the main deck from the bridge.

 Inside the bridge, some electronic equipment still mounted on the walls.
 Kent Windscreen rain repellent.
 (Right)

 The door of the safe had been removed.
 Nothing was in it.

 Inside one of the upper cabins, with mahogany furniture.